 - Empathetic leadership: Showing empathy throughout the journey is a powerful way to develop trust.
-Change can often feel threatening and leaders must recognise that staff might be feeling anxious and apprehensive about the future.
-Those leaders that address feelings head on, through open dialogue and transparency, are more likely to be left with a workforce that understands and wants to be part of the journey.
+Change can often feel threatening and leaders must recognize that staff might be feeling anxious and apprehensive about the future.
+Those leaders that address feelings head on, through open dialog and transparency, are more likely to be left with a workforce that understands and wants to be part of the journey.

 3. Implement value incrementally

-Most wealth managers start to conceptualise their digital transformation from a position of relative digital immaturity, with a list of strategic changes that could be implemented across the entire organisation.1 Businesses with limited financial resources should, however, prioritise those initiatives that will address their most fundamental challenges and concentrate efforts on making those a success.
+Most wealth managers start to conceptualize their digital transformation from a position of relative digital immaturity, with a list of strategic changes that could be implemented across the entire organisation.1 Businesses with limited financial resources should, however, prioritize those initiatives that will address their most fundamental challenges and concentrate efforts on making those a success.